 Another story, certainly less well-known and without the glamour of the world-famous film adaptations, is the tale of four Greek men whose fate is forever intertwined with that of the giant ship.

 They were the only Greek passengers to sail on the Titanic.

-Greeks who died in the Titanic pursued their dreams in America
+Greeks who died on the Titanic dreamed of a better life in America

 Panagiotis Lymberopoulos, Vassilios Katavelos, Apostolos Chronopoulos, and Demetrios Chronopoulos all came from the same village, Agios Sostis in the Messinia region of the Peloponnese.
 The last two men were brothers.